 2. In automation, it doesn't require heavy investment and it takes less time as compared with manual testing.

 3. Automation testing is reliable because the script is generated by an automated system.
-In automation testing, the best the part is, you don't need to be in the office to run the script.
-Everything will be executed automatically.
+In automation testing, the best part is, you don't need to be in the office to run the script. everything will be executed automatically.

-During this process, we submit all documents which we have prepared during the testing to the client.
-We create a test report document in which we mention all the modules which we have executed, how many test cases got passed/failed, anything we have not executed and we write the valid reason why we have not executed.
-So it is a complete detailed report showing every aspect of the test results.
+During the process, we submit all documents which we have prepared during the testing to the client.
+We create a test report document in which we mention all the modules which we have executed, how many test cases got passed/failed, anything we have not executed and we write the valid reason why we have not executed so it is a complete detailed report showing every aspect of the test results.

-47. What is pesticide paradox?
+47. What is the pesticide paradox?
 How to overcome it?

-According to pesticide paradox, if the same tests are repeated over and over again and eventually the same tests will not find any new bugs in the future.
-So the testing team needs to focus on the different area of the software where they can find more bugs.
+According to the pesticide paradox if the same tests are repeated over and over again and eventually the same tests will not find any new bugs in the future.
+So the testing team needs to focus on the different areas of the software where they can find more bugs.
 So we create new test cases and add them to the existing test cases.

-The definition for the quality is "Conformance to specification".
+The definition for quality is conformance to specification.

 Quality means delivering products and services that:

 Exploratory testing and error guessing testings are experienced-based testings.
-In experienced-based testing, the testing team needs to study and analyze the product and accordingly applies his/her skills on the product in order to create new test possibilities.
+In experience-based testing, the testing team needs to study and analyze the product and accordingly apply skills to the product in order to create new test possibilities.

-Equivalence partitioning is one of the blackbox techniques.
+Equivalence partitioning is one of the black box techniques.
 Equivalence partitioning is designed to minimize the number of test cases.
-Data is divided in a such a way that all the inputs giving the same output are categorized in the same Equivalence class.
+Data is divided in such a way that all the inputs giving the same output are categorized in the same Equivalence class.

-If the requirements state that a numeric value is input the system and must be within the range of values.
-Identify one valid class inputs which are within the valid range and two invalid class’s inputs which are too low and which are too high.
+If the requirements state that a numeric value is input the system and must be within the range of values. identify one valid class inputs which are within the valid range and two invalid class inputs which are too low and which are too high.

 51. What is boundary value analysis?